Financial Review: Sun Country Airlines (SNCY) & Its Rivals

-Sun Country Airlines (NASDAQ:SNCY – Get Rating) is one of 33 public companies in the “Air transportation, scheduled” industry, but how does it contrast to its competitors?
-We will compare Sun Country Airlines to related businesses based on the strength of its valuation, institutional ownership, profitability, analyst recommendations, earnings, risk and dividends.
+Sun Country Airlines (NASDAQ:SNCY – Get Rating) is one of 33 publicly-traded companies in the “Air transportation, scheduled” industry, but how does it weigh in compared to its rivals?
+We will compare Sun Country Airlines to similar businesses based on the strength of its institutional ownership, analyst recommendations, dividends, earnings, valuation, risk and profitability.

-59.4% of shares of all “Air transportation, scheduled” companies are held by institutional investors.
-3.2% of shares of all “Air transportation, scheduled” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares Sun Country Airlines and its competitors gross revenue, earnings per share and valuation.

 Profitability

-This table compares Sun Country Airlines and its competitors’ net margins, return on equity and return on assets.
+This table compares Sun Country Airlines and its rivals’ net margins, return on equity and return on assets.

 |Net Margins